OlesiaV/sdl_evolution/proposals/NNNN-ClimateControlData-changes.md

 | CELSIUS | 14 | 30 |
 | FAHRENHEIT | 60 | 90 |

-Note: Conversion of "desiredTemp" value to the appropriate temperature unit is applied on HU
+Note: Conversion of "desiredTemp" value to the appropriate temperature unit is performed on HMI side

 2. Add new parameters "acMaxEnable" and "ventilationMode" to "ClimateControlData" structure